Pete Hegseth: Religion

 In In the Arena (2016), Hegseth described his Christian faith as initially "more out of diligent habit than deep conviction".
-Following the September 11 attacks, he developed a hatred for Islamic terrorism, and "he found himself repelled by the campus chapel's 'gospel of moral relativism,' and disparaged his fellow students for focusing on peace and 'mutual understanding' rather than 'condemnations of Islamic terrorism.
+Following the September 11 attacks, he developed a hatred for Islamic terrorism, and "he found himself repelled by the [Princeton University] campus chapel's 'gospel of moral relativism,' and disparaged his fellow students for focusing on peace and 'mutual understanding' rather than 'condemnations of Islamic terrorism.
 He told Nashville Christian Family that he experienced a religious transformation in 2018 after he and his wife, Jennifer, began attending the Colts Neck Community Church in New Jersey.
 Seeking to send their children to Jonathan Edwards Classical Academy, a Christian school, the Hegseths moved to Nashville, Tennessee, three years later.
 There, they joined the Pilgrim Hill Reformed Fellowship, a church in the Communion of Reformed Evangelical Churches (CREC).
 Hegseth is a supporter of CREC co-founder Douglas Wilson.
 In August 2025, he favorably shared a video from CNN featuring Wilson, with Hegseth commenting on a video that included a pastor from Wilson's church calling for the repeal of women's right to vote, another pastor stating that husbands should cast votes for their entire household, and Wilson stating that women should not hold leadership positions in the military.

+Hegseth supports the idea of holy war and has repeatedly praised the Crusades, claiming that people who enjoy the "benefits" of western culture should "thank a crusader".
+Two of Hegseth's tattoos reference the Crusades.